Trans-Am Series: Schedules

 For 2020, the season finale at Daytona was dropped due to unresolvable scheduling conflicts, and after a two-year absence, the race at Brainerd, Minnesota was reinstated to honor the late Jed Copham, the track's co-owner and part time Trans Am Series driver.
-The season's grand finale in both series will now be the shared event at Circuit Of The Americas (CoTA), with that race being moved from October to November.
-The Indianapolis race is the only event that is open to all competitors who are registered to race in the Trans Am Championship series, or either of the regional sub-championship series.
-In the West Coast Championship series, the season will start one month earlier (mid-March) at Sonoma Raceway, which will for the first time ever also hold a second race in late August to make up for the Auto Club Speedway race being dropped.
-Other than this and minor reordering, the schedule remains at six races, with Laguna Seca as the other shared event with both series racing together.
+The season's grand finale in both series was to be now be the shared event at Circuit Of The Americas (CoTA), with that race initially being moved from October to November.
+The Indianapolis race was the only planned event that would have been open to all competitors who were registered to race in the Trans Am Championship series, or either of the regional sub-championship series.
+In the West Coast Championship series, the season was to start one month earlier (mid-March) at Sonoma Raceway, which would have for the first time ever hold a second race in late August to make up for the Auto Club Speedway race being dropped.
+Other than this and minor reordering, the schedule remained at six races, with Laguna Seca being planned as the other shared event with both series racing together.

 On March 17, 2020, the Road Atlanta round was postponed due to the outbreak of the COVID-19 pandemic.
 This was the start of a series of postponements and cancellations that lead to a revised schedule being announced on April 7, 2020.
 In this schedule, the Detroit round was dropped reducing the series to an 11-round championship.
-Unfortunately the planned restart of the series at Indianapolis Motor Speedway was also postponed with a new date for the track still to be determined and the series resuming at Mid-Ohio Sports Car Course instead.
+Unfortunately the planned restart of the series at Indianapolis Motor Speedway was also postponed and eventually canceled with the series resuming at Mid-Ohio Sports Car Course instead.
 The rounds at Watkins Glen and Lime Rock Park were the final casualties of the outbreak with late cancellations leading to double headers at Virginia International Raceway and Road Atlanta.

-In 2021, for the first time since 2017, the series will return to Homestead-Miami Speedway.
-Trans-Am will also be having its first ever race at the newly renovated Charlotte Motor Speedway Roval and a TA2-only round at the inaugural running of the Music City Grand Prix on the streets of Nashville.
-No double-headers are scheduled to return following their appearances in 2020; however, all tracks that were featured on the preliminary 2020 calendar are scheduled for 2021 as well.
-For the first time in series history, Trans-Am instituted a drop-round system where competitors can choose to drop their two worst round results including non-appearances that took place before August 1.
+In 2021, for the first time since 2017, the series would return to Homestead-Miami Speedway.
+Trans-Am would also be having its first ever race at the newly renovated Charlotte Motor Speedway Roval and a TA2-only round at the inaugural running of the Music City Grand Prix on the streets of Nashville.
+No double-headers were scheduled to return following their appearances in 2020; however, all tracks that were featured on the preliminary 2020 calendar were scheduled to return for 2021.
+For the first time in series history, Trans-Am instituted a drop-round system where competitors would choose to drop their two worst round results including non-appearances that took place before August 1.